mulesoft-consulting/ASMonGCP/README.md

 ## Required Artifacts

 - The following lab requires a Google Cloud Platform account.
-- Enable Anypoint Service Mesh in your STGX Orginization
+- Enable Anypoint Service Mesh in your STGX Organization (this is required before GA)

 <a id="installgke"></a>
 ## Create Google Kubernetes cluster